Prunus mume

 -

-There are over 300 cultivars of this ornamental deciduous, rounded tree brighten up any winter landscape when very few other trees are in bloom.
+There are over 300 cultivars of this tree to brighten up any winter landscape when very few other trees are in bloom.
 Its cultivars include white, pink, rose, and red flowering in single and double forms.
-It always blooms in January and February in shades of white, pink and red on naked branches.
 It is similar in habit and appearance to some of the smaller flowering cherries that bloom a bit later in the season.
-Expect a small tree with a rounded branch structure reaching 20 feet or so.
-This winter wonder is not fussy about soil as long as it is well-drained.
-Better growth and flower bud set in soils with a bit of extra organic matter and that are acidic; especially if your soil is very sandy.
-Full sun is a must for the flowering apricot.
-Even small amounts of shade will the reduce flower bud set.
-As the tree develops, lower branches are often shaded to the point that they die.

-It can be challanging to find in garden centers.
-The Japanese have been playing with this plant long enough to have more than 250 named varieties, but the choices in our neck of the woods are much smaller.
-‘Peggy Clarke’ is a popular selection that bears double flowers in a deep-rose shade.
+It can be challenging to find them in garden centers.
+'Peggy Clarke’ is a popular selection that bears double flowers in a deep-rose shade.
 ‘Kobai’ has red, semi-double flowers on a vigorous plant.
 Weeping selections such as ‘W.B.
-Clarke’ (double pink flowers) and several white-flowered forms are available.
+Clarke’ has double pink flowers, and there are several white-flowered forms available.
 Most flowering apricots have at least some fragrance.

 Seasons of Interest: